ASIG-X/hyperToroidalGP/README.md

 * [Manopt](https://www.manopt.org/)
 * [libDirectional](https://github.com/KIT-ISAS/libDirectional)
 ## Usage
-* For the example of the Gaussian process on the unit circle, run the script `GPonCircleExample.m`.
+* For the example of the Gaussian process on the unit circle, run the script `examples/GPonCircleExample.m`.
-* For the example of the Gaussian process on the hypertorus, first run the script `recursiveLocalizationTraining.m` and then `recursiveLocalizationTest.m` for training data and testing, respectively.
+* For the example of the Gaussian process on the hypertorus, first run the script `examples/recursiveLocalizationTraining.m` and then `examples/recursiveLocalizationTest.m` for training data and testing, respectively.
 ## Contributors
 Ziyu Cao (email: ziyu.cao@liu.se)